mueller-kai/mueller-kai.github.io/_pages/projects.md

 My personal focus of this project was researching on the adaption of automotive UIs to the Chinese market.
 Based on that research, I anticipated novel interaction techniques and UI functions for the Chinese-market in year 2030.
 <video id="video-interactive-systems" loop="" muted="" class="img-fluid" alt="Project teaser for the Automotive UI 2030 project" style="border-radius:15px" width="60%" height="auto" controls=""><source src="../media/interactive-systems-presentation-muted-compressed-4MB.mp4" type="video/mp4">Your browser does not support the video tag.</video>

+### Further University Projects
+The projects mentioned above are only a selection among several university projects.
+Other projects focused on face detection, face recognition and emotion analysis or the detection and quantification of destroyed buildings from sattelite imagery.

 # Personal Projects
 ### Bantolo
 When I find the time I develop a platform called [Bantolo](https://www.bantolo.com) where children who otherwise do not find interest in writing can interactively generate their own book using LLMs and Image Generation models.